Duets (film)

-Duets is a 2000 American road trip film co-produced and directed by Bruce Paltrow and written by John Byrum.
+Duets is a 2000 American road trip musical comedy drama film co-produced and directed by Bruce Paltrow, and written by John Byrum.
 The motion picture features an ensemble cast with Gwyneth Paltrow, Huey Lewis, Paul Giamatti, Maria Bello, Angie Dickinson, Scott Speedman, and Andre Braugher among others.
 The movie "revolves around the little known world of karaoke competitions and the wayward characters who inhabit it."

 Plot

 The story revolves around unrelated pairs of people who spend time in karaoke bars across the United States in the week leading up to a big contest in Omaha.

-Ricky Dean (Huey Lewis), a hustler on the karaoke circuit, travels from town to town feigning ambivalence of karaoke, then winning both the contests and side bets with locals.
-Detoured by a phone call, he travels to Las Vegas for the funeral of an ex; while there, he meets his daughter Liv (Gwyneth Paltrow), with whom he has not had contact for many years.

-Seeking a father figure after her mother's death, Liv joins him against his wishes on the road, both singing solos at karaoke bars.
+Ricky Dean, a hustler on the karaoke circuit, travels from town to town feigning ambivalence of karaoke, then winning both the contests and side bets with locals.
+Detoured by a phone call, he travels to Las Vegas for the funeral of an ex; while there, he meets his daughter Liv, with whom he has not had contact for many years.
+Seeking a father figure after her mother's death, Liv joins him on the road against his wishes, both singing solos at karaoke bars.
 They are involved in a bar fight when one of Ricky's marks retaliates.

-Depressed California salesman Todd Woods (Paul Giamatti), so exhausted from business travel he does not even know what city he is in.
-Arriving home, his wife Candy (Kiersten Warren) and two children are too self-absorbed to even say hello.
+Depressed California salesman Todd Woods is so exhausted from business travel he does not even know what city he is in.
+When he arrives home, his wife Candy and two children are too self-absorbed to even say hello.
 He walks out on his family and his old life, driving aimlessly.
 He wanders into a karaoke bar in New Mexico, where a fellow participant offers beta blockers to help him overcome his anxiety and stage fright.
 Todd gets hooked on the drugs as he keeps driving.

-In Utah, Todd picks up hitchhiker Reggie Kane (Andre Braugher), a charismatic but violent fugitive convict, who recently robbed at gunpoint a truck driver who gave him a lift.
+In Utah, Todd picks up hitchhiker Reggie Kane, a charismatic but violent fugitive convict, who recently robbed at gunpoint a truck driver who gave him a lift.
 They form an unlikely friendship after Reggie reveals a beautiful singing voice during a duet at a karaoke bar.
 Todd's mental health deteriorates further as Reggie tries to keep him out of trouble; he first has to drag Todd out of a hotel when he threatens the clerk with a gun; then, after he causes a standoff at a service station, Reggie shoots and kills the attendant.
 Reggie arranges for Candy to meet them in Omaha, but an emotionless Todd rejects her, insisting he is finished with his former life.